How to Vacuum a Shag Pile Rug.

 Can you vacuum a shag pile rug?
 Isn’t it harmful to the long piles?
 Well, yes, you can clean them, you just need to know the right way to do it safely without causing any harm to the long fibers.

 Deeper pile carpets are usually hard to clean.
 Cleaning this type of carpet can take a lot longer than any other type.
 The main problem is that your carpet threads can get tangled in the brush of the vacuum cleaner.
 In the worst-case scenario, you may need to cut off the tangle and completely ruin the rug.
 If you are lucky, then the knot may come out by pulling some of the threads, often leaving a bad mark on the loosened fibers.

 Under regular use, a shag rug needs to be washed & cleaned at least once a year properly.
-If you vacuum it regularly, you can extend that up to three years without the heavy cleaning.
-Besides that, vacuuming a shag pile carpet is a comparatively easy job as opposed to other ways of cleaning.
+If you vacuum it regularly, you can extend that up to three years without involving heavy cleaning.
+Besides that, vacuuming a deep pile carpet is a comparatively easy job as opposed to other ways of cleaning.
 Overall, you’ll save a lot of time, effort, and money if you vacuum your rug regularly.

 Shag pile rugs can grab more dirt than you can think.
 It catches small amounts of dirt and germs every time there is foot traffic, not to mention if you have pets.
 Pet hair can be hiding in between the threads of fibers, making it impossible to clean.
 Even if you can’t see all of the dirt, it can be very unhealthy to use.
 So, regular cleaning of a shag pile rug is a must.

-Before vacuuming a shag rug, just take some time to read how to do it properly.
+Before cleaning a shag rug, just take some time to read how to do it properly.
 It will help you prevent causing any harm to your carpet and, more importantly, to your vacuum cleaner.